Who you have to check

 Check all new tenants.
-It’s against the law to only check people you think aren’t British citizens.
+It’s against the law to only check people you think are not British citizens.

 If the tenant is only allowed to stay in the UK for a limited time, you need to do the check in the 28 days before the start of the tenancy.

-You don’t need to check tenants in these types of accommodation:
+You do not need to check tenants in these types of accommodation: